Return to all

 Removing the requirements for completion of Employment New Zealand online modules

-INZ will instead provide employers and workers with links to freely available Employment New Zealand or INZ webpages that set out employment rights and obligations at the most appropriate points in the immigration process.
+Instead, INZ provides employers and workers with direct links to Employment New Zealand or INZ webpages detailing employment rights and obligations at appropriate stages during the immigration process.

 Reducing the domestic workforce threshold for certain construction roles

-From 27 January 2025, construction sector businesses will see the domestic workforce threshold reduced from 35% to 15% for certain roles, increasing hiring flexibility.
+From 27 January 2025, the domestic workforce threshold was reduced from 35% to 15% for certain construction sector roles, significantly increasing hiring flexibility.

 Removing the median wage requirement

-From 10 March 2025, the median wage threshold for all AEWV roles will be removed.
-Employers must still advertise roles and offer AEWV employees the market rate based on their position and workplace location.
+From 10 March 2025, the median wage threshold for all AEWV roles was removed.
+Employers must continue to advertise roles and offer AEWV employees the market rate based on their position and workplace location.
 This change does not affect existing employment agreements.

-Note: Median wage will continue to apply for residence and is currently $31.61/hr.
+Note: Median wage continues to apply for residence and is currently $31.61/hr.

-Sector Agreements which provided an exemption to the median wage will be removed alongside this change.
-Sector Agreements which offer residence pathways will continue to do so, with no changes to the wage rate required to gain residence.
+Sector Agreements which provided an exemption to the median wage were removed alongside this change.
+Sector Agreements which offer residence pathways continue to do so, with no changes to the wage rate required to gain residence.

 The removal of sector agreements means that roles previously covered by sector agreements for below median wage jobs are no longer subject to restrictions such as caps or limitations on visa duration and instead will be treated the same as other jobs of the same skill level.